estuary/docs/overview-intro.rst

 **A collection is either captured or derived**.

    A *captured* collection is one into which records are directly written.
-   Estuary provides ingestion APIs for adding events to captured collections.
+   Estuary provides HTTP and syslog APIs for capturing events into collections.
-   An API service might publish events from live serving via HTTP PUTs, or an AWS lambda might stream in Kinesis events.
+   Ingested events are verified against the collection JSON-Schema_ and rejected or dead-lettered when found invalid.

    *Derived* collections are akin to a materialized view in a database.
    They're declared in terms of source collections and transformations to apply,